Shihoro, Hokkaido: Mascot

 Shihoro's mascot is Daichi-kun (大地くん).
-He is an joyful and dynamic blue alien.
+He is a joyful and dynamic blue alien.
 He is shaped like a "shi" (士).
 His gooey body contains a pink heart representing love, a yellow star for hope and dreams, a white mountain symbolizing the Nupukaushi-nupuri mountain range and a green tree representing nature.
 Enthusiasm and harmonious development is his goal.
 In other versions, he is depicted as a young human boy.